zyedidia/knit/README.md

 never be implemented).

 * Automatic dependency tracking using ptrace (Linux-only feature).
-* Global build file cache.
+* Global build file cache (similar to `ccache`, but for every command that is executed).
-* Automatic build sandboxing and sealing.
+* Automatic build sandboxing.

 # Installation